Tags

 Security incidents are a big issue in business right now, and the BPO industry is no exception.

-Call centers often store sensitive information, making them choice targets for criminal activity.
-With an in-house call center, you still face security concerns, but you have more control over preventing and handling breaches.
+Call centres often store sensitive information, making them choice targets for criminal activity.
+With an in-house call centre, you still face security concerns, but you have more control over preventing and handling breaches.

-Have you decided on investing in a BPO call center?
+Have you decided on investing in a BPO call centre?

-Hopefully, all of that information helped you decide whether or not you want to invest in a BPO call center.
+Hopefully, all of that information helped you decide whether or not you want to invest in a BPO call centre.
 If you’ve decided to go with one, you’re not alone.
-According to a recent report, in 2020, the BFSI (banking, financial services, and insurance call centers) BPO services market generated $85.12 billion.
+According to a recent report, in 2020, the BFSI (banking, financial services, and insurance) BPO services market generated US $85.12 billion.
 And that’s just one segment of the industry.

 Investing in a BPO is a practical decision for any business.
 Remember to weigh the pros and cons, figure out your specific needs, and find the best service provider for you.

-See how Dialpad's AI-powered customer engagement platform is helping businesses handle outsourced contact center operations while still retaining performance and quality levels.
-Book a demo or take a self-guided interactive tour of the app on your own first!
+Get a demo of how Dialpad Ai Contact Centre is helping customers outsource their contact centre operations while still retaining performance and quality levels.
+Or, take a self-guided interactive tour of the app!